-Truth is the most important concept and the most valuable commodity that you will ever deal with.
 Being able to discern truth is literally a matter of life or death!
-Which foods nourish you and which slowly poison you and shorten your life?
+Which foods nourish you and which foods poison you?
+Will this structure stand or will it collapse?
 Should you, or should you not, have an “emergency use authorized” new experimental medical treatment?
-Is your government really interested in ‘protecting your health’?

-Truth is crucially important, yet it’s a rare commodity these days!
-It’s discounted in our present culture and the skill and art of discerning it has largely been lost.
+Truth is crucially important, yet, these days, it is increasingly hard to identify buried under a tsunami of false information.
+Truth is increasingly discounted in our present culture and the skill and art of discerning it has largely been lost.
 We live in a “post truth” era, in which the mainstream narrative is full of myths taken as true by the vast majority of people.
-For example…

 YOU NEED to know the truth on every issue in our life to survive and thrive.
 So necessarily, you need a clear and accurate understanding of the concept.
 You need to know what it is you are looking for, as this sheds some light on the methods required to discern it.
 The truth is that ‘truth’ is a simple concept that is often dressed up to appear complicated and unknowable.